Salmonella Outbreak Linked to Kellogg’s Honey Smacks Cereal Sickens 73, Including 5 in California

 “The FDA’s staff has initiated an inspection at the facility that manufactures Kellogg’s Honey Smacks and is working quickly with the company to collect additional information,” the agency said in a statement.
 This is part of the ongoing investigation as the CDC, the FDA, state and local health officials work together in an effort to identify the source of the contamination.

-The UPC code, which can be found on the bottom of the box, for the recalled 15.3-ounce packages is 38000 39103.
-The recalled 23-ounce packages have a UPC code of 38000 14810.
-They were sold by retailers in the United States, including Guam and Saipan, and in Costa Rica, Guatemala, Mexico, the Caribbean and Tahiti.
+They were sold by retailers in the United States, including Guam and Saipan.
+Outside of the United States, the cereal was distributed in Aruba, Curaçao, St. Maarten, the Bahamas, Barbados, Tortola, Costa Rica, Guatemala, Haiti, Mexico, Panama, and Tahiti.

-Retailers have been advised not to sell the recalled cereal, and consumers should throw away or return any recalled cereal without eating it.
+Retailers have been advised not to sell the recalled cereal, and consumers should throw away or return any Kellogg’s Honey Smacks cereal without eating it.